SituesmonpainJetejetterai/workstation-dotfiles/README.md

 - `bin/` to `$HOME`

 No need to worry, `setup.sh` will `symlink` everything and append the text at the end of `~/.bashrc` so that all the relevant files are sourced properly.

+*Note: These scripts have been tested on Debian 10 and Ubuntu 20.04, so I assume that these should work well for Debian and its derivatives.
+I'll include other distros if I need them, later on*.